-Pan roasting captures the wonderful taste and texture of Brussel Sprouts.
-If you’ve had steamed or boiled Brussel Sprouts in the past, they were probably limp with a bitter taste.
-And you probably swore you would never eat them again.
-But pan roasting gives you a tender but slightly crisp texture and the caramelization on the sprouts enhances the taste and removes the bitterness.
+Sauteeing captures the wonderful taste and texture of Brussel Sprouts.
+If you've had steamed or boiled Brussel Sprouts in the past, they were probably limp with a bitter taste.
+But pan-roasting gives you a tender yet slightly crisp texture and the caramelization on the sprouts enhances the taste and removes the bitterness.

 How to choose the best Brussel Sprouts.

 Always go for fresh vegetables if you can.
 These will last in your refrigerator for about a week.
 When you're picking Brussel sprouts, choose the smaller ones because they are sweeter.
 The larger ones are more bitter.
 Also, look for those that are firm, tightly compacted and are bright green.